dalecassidy/RoboND-Rover-Project/.ipynb_checkpoints/writeup_template-checkpoint.md

 ```
 decision_step uses Rover.nav_dists and Rover.nav angles to turn navigate the rover.
 The rover
 steers in the direction of the mean navigation angles.
 For the submitted project, I did not need
 to modify decision_step.
-However, I had tried some updates to that function as described below.
+However, I had tried some updates to that functions as described below.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.